Staff Links

 Director of Operations Travis Elwood

-Travis joined SD83 earlier this year from the Coast Mountains School District where he was the leader of the facilities and transportation department.
+Travis joined SD83 from the Coast Mountains School District where he was the leader of the facilities and transportation department.
 He comments his extensive background in construction, renovation, and contract management makes work in the public sector a rewarding opportunity.
 A personal drive to improve the neighbourhood learning environments motivated him to become involved in the school district operations department.
-He has served on the executive committee of EFMA (Educational Facility Management Association) for the past three years to provide further training opportunities for other facility managers in the province.
-Being an outdoor enthusiast makes the Shuswap a great home base for all the activites he and his wife enjoy.
+He is on the executive committee of EFMA (Educational Facility Management Association) which provides further training opportunities for other facility managers in the province.
+Being an outdoor enthusiast makes the Shuswap a great home base for all the activities he and his wife enjoy.